vekexasia/dpos-offline/README.md

 Yes the library is created with extendibility in mind.
 Adding a new (even very different) coin support should be really easy by extending and overriding the code.

-**The browser library is ~140KB can you reduce the size of it**?
+**The browser library is ~120KB can you reduce the size of it**?

 Keep in mind that, when gzipped, this library is about 40K.

 **Is this library fast as "equivalent" core-code routines**?

 Yes.
-When used in node.js it uses `sodium` native bindings for node (just like core code).
+When used in node.js it uses `sodium-native` native bindings for node (just like core code).
+Yeah it's fast.

 **Should I use this in production**?